Best Laptops for Business in 2026: Tested and Ranked for Every Budget

 The Top SMB Choice (Now with Repairability)

-The ThinkPad X1 Carbon Gen 14 achieves a high standard in the business ultraportable category, offering a strong combination of portability, ergonomics, performance, and reliability.
+The ThinkPad X1 Carbon Gen 14 is a strong contender in the business ultraportable category, offering a well-balanced combination of portability, ergonomics, performance, and reliability.
 Announced at CES 2026, it features the innovative "Space Frame" design.

 | Feature | Specification |